Bominkkwon/reddit-sentiment-and-stock-volatility/README.md

 ## Motivation
 ![](img/bloomberg_redditarticle_img.jpg)
 A large audience of retail traders organized in social media platforms such as [reddit](https://www.reddit.com/) have the ability to influence stock prices.
 By analyzing the sentiment of these traders through their social media posts, it may be possible to anticipate stock market moves.
-AMC Entertainment Holdings, Inc. ($AMC)is one of the most mentioned stocks in the subreddit [r/WallStreetBets](https://www.reddit.com/r/wallstreetbets/) and trying to identify a fundamental narrative to justify the ascent of 'meme stocks' like AMC Entertainment is difficult.
+AMC Entertainment Holdings, Inc. ($AMC)is one of the most mentioned stocks in the subreddit [r/WallStreetBets](https://www.reddit.com/r/wallstreetbets/), which is a community of stock market enthusiasts with 1.3 million members and trying to identify a fundamental narrative to justify the ascent of 'meme stocks' like AMC Entertainment is difficult.

 [please note: this project is for educational or entertainment purposes only and is not intended in any way as financial advice.]